 Children have less time off for half terms and Easter and instead have the majority of their holidays from the end of June to the beginning of September, approximately 9 weeks.

-If you child has a statement of Special Education Needs (ECH plan), or you require further advice and guidance, please contact the NI Children’s Education Support Officer or the AFF Education Specialist at email@example.comBack to top
+If your child has a statement of Special Education Needs (ECH plan), or you require further advice and guidance, please contact the NI Children’s Education Support Officer at RC-AWS-N-38Xfirstname.lastname@example.org or the AFF Education Specialist at email@example.comBack to top

-On arrival in NI you must register, tax and insure your car in the province.
+On arrival in NI you must register your car in the province.

 Registering your vehicle